yerinsmgmt/markdowns/send.md

 # 21. Recommended boundary for a 2 to 3 hour session

-> **In plain words.** What one session can honestly deliver, and what it must never promise.
-This is what stops training quietly becoming an unpaid software project.
+> **In plain words.** What one session can honestly deliver in two to three hours, and what it must never promise.
+This is the section that stops a training job quietly turning into a software project nobody is paying for.

 A realistic session should aim to produce: